glpi-project/glpi/apirest.md

       ```

   * *metacriteria* (optional): array of meta-criterion objects to filter search.
 Optional.
-                                 A meta search is a link with another itemtype (ex: Computer with softwares).
+                                 A meta search is a link with another itemtype (ex: Computer with software).
       **Deprecated: Now criteria support meta flag, you should use it instead direct metacriteria option.**

       Each meta-criterion object must provide: